 Spinach puree:

-- Then add dry ingredients to wet ingredients and mix until blended.
-Add melted chocolate and stir until completely incorporated.
+- Add melted chocolate and stir until completely incorporated.

-- Pour the batter in a prepared pan (9X13) and bake for 30-40 minutes or until cake tester comes out clean.
+- Bake for 35-40 minutes or until cake tester comes out clean. *38 minutes was perfect for me!

 - Cool completely. * These brownies must be cooled completely before serving to avoid tasting the spinach.